edgio-docs/edgio-docs/guides/routing.md

 The second argument to routes is a function that receives a `ResponseWriter` and uses it to send a response.
 Using `ResponseWriter` you can:

-- proxy a backend configured in `xdn.config.js`
+- Proxy a backend configured in `xdn.config.js`
-- serve a static file
+- Serve a static file
-- send a redirect
+- Send a redirect
-- send a synthetic response
+- Send a synthetic response
-- cache the response at edge and in the browser
+- Cache the response at edge and in the browser
-- manipulate request and response headers
+- Manipulate request and response headers

 [See the API Docs for Response Writer](/docs/__version__/api/core/classes/_router_responsewriter_.responsewriter.html)